SeekyCt/ppcdis/README.md

 ## APIs

 - The main API for these tools is the command line API
-- A python API is exposed for pure python build systems to make use of too
+- A python API is exposed in the `ppcdis` folder for pure python build systems to make use of too
     - Generally, any new features for the python API should also be exposed by the command line API too
     - Importing anything that isn't included in `__init__.py` isn't officially supported
     - Like the rest of the project, the API won't be guaranteed any backwards compatibility (and is likely to change more than the command line API will)